-“They helped guide us through the adoption process and connected us with the adoption agency they used,” Craig said, referring to Choice Network, an adoption agency based in Columbus, and founded and run by Molly Rampe Thomas.
-“She prides herself on being an agency focused on LGBTQ+ families,” Craig said, who was also comforted by the fact that Choice had been vetted and certified by the Human Rights Campaign’s “All Children – All Families“ program as one of only a few agencies to receive the top recognition.
+“They helped guide us through the adoption process and connected us with the adoption agency they used,” Craig said, referring to Just Choice (formerly known as Choice Network), an adoption agency based in Columbus, and founded and run by Molly Rampe Thomas.
+“She prides herself on being an agency focused on LGBTQ+ families,” Craig said, who was also comforted by the fact that Just Choice had been vetted and certified by the Human Rights Campaign’s “All Children – All Families“ program as one of only a few agencies to receive the top recognition.
 “There’s a huge need for agencies that are culturally competent and trained for same-sex families,” Joel added.
 “Molly shared that only 1 and 4 agencies nationally are accepting and affirming of the LGBTQ+ community.

 “It wasn’t too long before we were matched with Izzy’s birth mother, Charlotte, when she was 14 weeks pregnant,” Craig said.
 They first met Charlotte, and her mom, Tracy, in the waiting room during a check up with her OB/GYN.
 “We were so nervous and tried to do everything we could to convince Charlotte to pick us as the adoptive parents,” Joel said.
 Little did they know, Charlotte had already selected the dads — something their case manager informed them after the trio reunited for her next ultrasound.
 “She was just really excited to meet us after viewing our parenting profile,” Craig said.
 “Soon after, we grabbed dinner with Charlotte and her mom to answer their questions and get to know each other.”